stonepros/stone/doc/releases/hammer.rst

 This Hammer point release fixes a critical (though rare) data corruption bug that could be triggered when logs are rotated via SIGHUP.
-It also fixes a range of other important bugs in the OSD, monitor, RGW, RGW, and CephFS.
+It also fixes a range of other important bugs in the OSD, monitor, RGW, RGW, and StoneFS.

 All v0.94.x Hammer users are strongly encouraged to upgrade.